chauff/cse1500-web-transcripts/Lecture-7.md

 Storing little pieces of information *somewhere* in the browser can actually be done in many different browsers if you know the technologies within the browser well - more places than you may actually imagine.

 [Evercookie](https://github.com/samyk/evercookie) is a JavaScript API that does exactly that.
 It produces extremely persistent cookies that are not stored in the browser's standard cookie store, but elsewhere.
 Evercookie uses several types of storage mechanisms that are available in the browser and if a user tries to delete the cookies, it will recreate them using each mechanism available.
-Note: *this is a tool which should **not** be used for any type of web application used in production, it is however a very good educational tool to learn about different components of the browser.* Lets take a look what exactly evercookie exploits …
+Note: *this is a tool which should **not** be used for any type of web application used in production, it is however a very good educational tool to learn about different components of the browser.* Lets take a look what exactly Evercookie exploits.

 ### Third-party cookies